margotmg/margotmg.github.io/_projects/3_project.md

 **Why these methods?**
-They combine quantitative performance metrics with qualitative error taxonomy.
+They combine quantitative performance metrics with qualitative error analysis and usability.
 This aligns with accessible-technology evaluation and real-user context.

 ---

 ## Key Findings & Insights
 - **STT performance for dysarthric speech degraded significantly** compared to typical speech.
 - **Human listeners** still made comprehension errors, especially for moderate-to-severe dysarthric speech.
 - **Error patterns overlapped** between human and machine transcription, suggesting shared difficulties with certain phonetic distortions.
+Strong connections were found between system errors, human comprehension ahcllenges, and each speaker's specific pronunciation patterns.
 - **Cutomized models by the use of finite grammars** improved the results significantly.
 - The study highlights that **commercial STT systems are not yet sufficient for dysarthric users**, and specialised adaptation/training or user-specific models are needed.
 - Participants’ feedback highlighted both **hope and frustration**: they valued assistive potential but felt current systems fall short in recognizing their speeches.